brownism/myretainers/README.md

 1. Build the project in Visual Studio (Release).
 2. Drop your Firestore.json file into the same folder as myretainers.dll
 3. Go to `/xlsettings` in-game and add the .dll to your Dev Plugin Locations.
-4. You will need a .json file from Firestore to make this work.
-Whereever the data goes after it automatically goes to Firestore is up to you.
+4. Open https://console.firebase.google.com/ and sign in.
+Obtain a Node.js file from the Firebase Admin SDK and rename it "firebase.json".
+5. Drop that .json file into the same folder as the .dll you just built.
 5. Enable it via `/xlplugins`.

 ## Author